Granerkbrand/Granerkbrand/README.md

 ====================================================================================================================================

 # Software engineer
-🔭 I’m currently working on a knowledge base system <br>
+🔭 I’m currently working on a interpreter <br>
-🌱 I'm currently learning Frontend stuff <br>
+🌱 I'm currently learning how to write a simple interpreter <br>
-⚡ Still forget to commit <br>

 # 💻 Tech Stack: